HMZElidrissi/hmzelidrissi.ma/README.md

   hmzelidrissi.ma
 </h1>

-This is the source code for my personal portfolio hosted on Cloudflare Pages at https://hmzelidrissi.ma.
-The blog is developed with Astro.
+This is the source code for my personal website hosted on Vercel at https://hmzelidrissi.ma.
+The project is developed with Astro.

 ## Description

-My personal portfolio is a platform where I share my projects, thoughts, ideas, experiences, and insights on various topics that interest me.
+My personal website is a platform where I share my projects, thoughts, ideas, experiences, and insights on various topics that interest me.
 It serves as a space for me to express myself, connect with others, and contribute to meaningful discussions within the community.

 ## Deployment